Broko2021/mind-control/2021-Mind_Control-EN.md

 At the peak of his work of diegetic destructuring, Jordan Peele provides through the *Gordy* archival scene, the opening scene of the film, a Lynchian approach to a very fine technological metaphor, that of the *[Chaos engineering](https://en.wikipedia.org/wiki/Chaos_engineering)* practice, built around the solution *[Chaos Monkey](https://github.com/Netflix/chaosmonkey)*.
 In the film, a monkey destroys all the objects in the scene, except for one shoe that remains standing; in computer science, the *Chaos Monkey* program randomly destroys components of the computer system to ensure that it will still be working in case of an incident.

 The parallel to be drawn here with the Matrix is the violence of its programmers.
-The program that interacts with your heads is subject to perfectly blind and arbitrary computer industrialization rules. ***This is the jungle.***
+The program that interacts with your heads is subject to perfectly blind and arbitrary IT industrialization rules. ***This is the jungle.***

-*Nope*, that's just Jordan Peele's opinion on this situation of violent domestication through computing infrastructures.
-Jordan Peele, **a true American cowboy**.
+*Nope*, that's just Jordan Peele's opinion on this situation of a violent, remote, domestication through computing infrastructures. *Jordan Peele, **a true American cowboy**.*

-To finish this part on the cinematographic references of 2022, and on the TV series side, ***[Moon Knight](https://www.imdb.com/title/tt10234724/)*** subtly describes the confusion undergone by the people locked in the Matrix, half field agent, half vigilante, saved from complex situations, social, familial, intimate and professional, by the Matrix psychological games, represented in the series with an Egyptianesque style.
+To finish this part on the cinematographic references of 2022, and on the TV series side, ***[Moon Knight](https://www.imdb.com/title/tt10234724/)*** subtly describes the confusion undergone by the people locked in the Matrix, half field agent, half vigilante, saved from complex situations, social, familial, intimate and professional, by the Matrix psychological games, represented in the series with an egyptian style.

 The ***[Westworld](https://www.imdb.com/title/tt0475784/)*** finale season, gives a rather precise technological vision of the system in place.
 Reality is divided into two sides: one seen by the citizens, the humans in Westworld, and one controlled by the robots.
 In the citizen reality, the Matrix, the game, does not exist; in the robot reality, a simulation controls all thoughts and interactions in the city.

 The character played by Aaron Paul, lives a very sophisticated version of what people locked in the Matrix live nowadays: a simulation of his past reality is played to him every day in order to keep him in an eternal state of intellectual youth, despite his deplorable psychological state.
 The series emphasizes the impact on the body from the interaction between the program and the human.

 In an intelligent but very optimistic vision of technological progress, the authors of Westworld propose in conclusion of their series, the decommissioning of artificial intelligence by artificial intelligence.
-This is the possible conclusion of a mathematical reality: since AI's mathematical objective is to optimize, at the end of the optimization of all its objectives, the last thing to be improved will be AI itself, which will then have to stop.
+This is the possible conclusion of a mathematical reality: since AI's mathematical objective is to optimize, once all its objectives are optimized, the last thing to be improved will be AI itself, which will then have to stop.

 ## <a name="ref-public"></a>Internet references